-Heal at The Samata
+The Spa at The Samata Sanur

 We made sure to balance out our day with deep tissue massages at The Spa located above the fitness centre.
 There are plenty of other Balinese spa services to choose from covering you head to toe.

-Nourish at The Samata
+Dining at The Samata Sanur

 Opposite the community pool is Zenso Restaurant, which offers breakfast, lunch and dinner.
 It is positioned partially outdoors facing towards the pool and rice fields, with options for indoor seating including the bar area.
 During our short stay, the restaurant was rarely occupied with more than one or two other tables meaning we had the full attention of the staff.

 The menu appealed to a range of tastes and dietary needs, including vegetarian and gluten-free options, which I always find to be a plus.
 For the real foodies, Balinese cooking classes can also be scheduled upon request.

 Given that the resort appeals to quite a few couples and honeymooners, they also create private romantic dinner setups in-villa or around the resort as well as private BBQs and a traditional Indonesian Rijjstafel “rice table” menu for small parties and special events.

 Just as the name The Samata, which is a Sanskrit word describing the equilibrium between body, mind and soul suggests – we left our stay feeling very well-balanced and at ease.
 Lifestyle Retreats has a number of properties in Bali following the same philosophy that will certainly be worth checking out.

 The Samata Sanur